What Are Pronouns?

 Although they had the best

-- Person: Pronouns can be categorized by their 'person,' which refers to 'who is speaking' (first-person), 'who is being spoken to' (second-person), or 'who is being spoken about' (third-person).
+- Person: Pronouns can be categorized by their 'person,' and can refer to 'the person speaking' (first-person), 'the person being spoken to' (second-person), or 'the person being spoken about' (third-person).
 For example:

-When we say two things agree with each other, it means that they follow the same rules.
-You must know, pronouns agree with the verbs.
+When two words agree with each other, it means they follow the same rules.
+An important point to remember about pronouns is that they agree with the verbs in terms of number and person.

-For example, if the verb is third-person singular, the pronoun must be in the third-person singular form.
+For example, if the verb is in third-person singular, the pronoun must be in the third-person singular form as well.

 Exception: Plural Pronouns with Singular Meanings

-When we are not sure about a person's gender, or when they identify as neither male nor female, we are supposed to use the singular gender-neutral pronoun 'they' to refer to them.
-In this case, it's important to remember that the verb used with 'they' should be in the third-person plural form, even though it is referring to only 'one person.'
+When someone's gender is not known, or when they identify as neither male nor female, the singular gender-neutral pronoun 'they' is used to refer to them.
+In this case, it's important to remember that the verb used with singular 'they' should be in the third-person plural form, even though it is referring to only one person.

 Each student had a gift delivered to